matcha-time/vocabulary/README.md

 # Vocabulary Flashcards

-A simple repository to organize and share vocabulary flashcards by language, topic, and learning roadmap.
+A simple repository to organize and share vocabulary flashcards by language, topic, and learning roadmaps.

 ---

 ## What's inside

-- Languages organized at the top level (e.g., `english`, `spanish`, `japanese`).
+- Languages organized at the top level (e.g., `french`, `english`, `spanish`, `korean`).
 - Within each language:
-  - `topics/` for curated sets (e.g., food, travel, business, tech).
+  - `topics/` for curated sets (e.g., time, body, health, numbers).
-  - `roadmaps/` for progressive decks aligned to study plans or courses.
+  - `roadmaps/` for progressive decks aligned to courses, exams or everyday life.
   - `shared/` for common utilities or references (e.g., parts of speech, frequency lists).

 Example structure: